squat/modulus/nvidia/README.md

 ```

 ## Verify
-Once Modulus has successfully run, the host should have NVIDIA device files and drivers loaded.
+Once Modulus has successfully run, the host should have NVIDIA device files and kernel modules loaded.
 To verify that the kernel modules were loaded, run:
 ```sh
 lsmod | grep nvidia
 ```